 Reason #1: Scar Tissue

 One of the reasons a muscle may feel tight is due to restriction caused by scar tissue/fibrosis.
-Following injury, scar tissue develops and may restrict range of motion of the muscles and surrounding connective tissues (ie: the fascia).
+Following injuries such as a hamstring strains, scar tissue develops and may restrict range of motion of the muscles and surrounding connective tissues (ie: the fascia).
 This scar tissue can also create friction, irritation and pain.
 In this case, hands on soft-tissue therapy may be necessary to help reorganize the dense, irregular scar tissue and to promote proper realignment of the tissues.
 If you’ve had previous injuries (strains/sprains) that have not been treated, soft-tissue therapies like Active Release (ART) and Functional Release (FR) are both great techniques that can help to improve tension related to fibrosis and scar tissue.

 Reason #2: Neurological Tension